iOS Application Database Security: Testing SQLite and Local Storage with Corellium

 All the files should be within that ZIP archive; if you open the SQLite file when the write-ahead log is in the same folder, you will notice that all the data is then populated.

-Identifying Sensitive Data in iOS App Assessment
+Identifying Sensitive Data in iOS Application Security Assessments

 Identifying sensitive data within an iOS application is crucial to any assessment.
 While this is a simple concept, the importance is great, especially within the mobile appsec / pentest space.
 Remembering these fundamental concepts can help ensure that no data is missed and that a full assessment can be performed confidently.
 Take time regarding the security of your iOS applications.